-Peter Garside (Chair), University of Edinburgh Jane Aaron, University of South Wales Stephen Behrendt, University of Nebraska-Lincoln Emma Clery, Uppsala University Benjamin Colbert, University of Wolverhampton Gillian Dow, University of Southampton Edward Copeland, Pomona College Gavin Edwards, University of South Wales Penny Fielding, University of Edinburgh Caroline Franklin, Swansea University Isobel Grundy, University of Alberta

-Ian Haywood, University of Roehampton

-David Hewitt, University of Aberdeen

-Gillian Hughes, Independent Scholar

-Claire Lamont, University of Newcastle

-Devoney Looser, Arizona State University

-Robert Miles, University of Victoria

-Christopher Skelton-Foord, University of Durham

-Kathryn Sutherland, University of Oxford

-Graham Tulloch, Flinders University

-Nicola Watson, Open University
+Peter Garside (Chair), University of Edinburgh Jane Aaron, University of South Wales Stephen Behrendt, University of Nebraska-Lincoln Emma Clery, Uppsala University Benjamin Colbert, University of Wolverhampton Gillian Dow, University of Southampton Edward Copeland, Pomona College Gavin Edwards, University of South Wales Penny Fielding, University of Edinburgh Caroline Franklin, Swansea University Isobel Grundy, University of Alberta Ian Haywood, University of Roehampton David Hewitt, University of Aberdeen Gillian Hughes, Independent Scholar Claire Lamont, University of Newcastle Devoney Looser, Arizona State University Robert Miles, University of Victoria Christopher Skelton-Foord, University of Durham Kathryn Sutherland, University of Oxford Graham Tulloch, Flinders University Nicola Watson, Open University

 Aims and Scope: Formerly Cardiff Corvey: Reading the Romantic Text (1997-2005), Romantic Textualities: Literature and Print Culture, 1780-1840 is an online journal that is committed to foregrounding innovative Romantic-studies research into bibliography, book history, intertextuality and textual studies.
 To this end, we publish material in a number of formats: among them, peer-reviewed articles, reports on individual/group research projects, bibliographical checklists and biographical profiles of overlooked Romantic writers.
-Romantic Textualities also carries reviews of books that reflect the growing academic interest in the fields of book history, print culture, intertextuality and cultural materialism, as they relate to Romantic studies.
+Romantic Textualities also carries reviews of books that re-flect the growing academic interest in the fields of book history, print culture, intertextuality and cultural materialism, as they relate to Romantic studies. as more ephemeral historical matter.
+By providing its readers a compendium of not only primary materials but also much research they have already inspired, this edition resonates with recent recovery efforts while adding yet another dynamic to them.
+As such, it will be necessary reading for all who desire a more comprehensive knowledge of the social, religious and literary cultures of Romantic Britain.